wantonsolutions/CSE202/project/README.md

 ## Example Climbs

 We saw much better behavior with BFS in terms or number of moves and seemingly redundant moves so the examples here were all generated with BFS.
 All climbs were done for a climber of equal length limbs where L=2.
+In the visualization, each color is consistent for a given limb and the node connecting them is merely the centroid of the hold positions and the center of the climber is a fairly abstract concept given the flexibility of the limb reaches.

 ### Random Wall